pskugit/evolution-simulation/README.md

 The agents live on a grid of food, which partly gets consumed on the position where an agent is passing over it.
 When doing so, the agent replenishes health which he loses constantly or through special interactions.
-Once an agent's health reaced 0, it dies.
+Once an agent's health reaches 0, the agent dies.
-In evenry frame, every agent has a chance to reproduce.
+In every frame, every agent has a chance to reproduce.
 Reproduction can happen sexually (only possible when agents collide) or asexually.
-The offspring shares the dna of its parent or a mix of the dna of its parents in the former case (cross-over).
+The offspring shares the DNA of its parent or a mix of the DNAs of its parents in the former case (cross-over).
 The offspring's dna also has a chance to mutate individual genes.
-Agent with similar dna belong to a certain clan, which also defines their names.
-New clans can emerge when the distance between parent and child dna exceeds are certain threshold.
+Agent with similar DNA belong to a certain clan, which also defines their names.
+New clans can emerge when the genetic distance between parent and child dna exceeds are certain threshold.

-Aside from the main simulation arem the program has the informative sections:
+Aside from the main simulation area the program has several informative sections:
 - the population graph (bottom): shows the amount of food in the world and the numer of agents over time
 - the agent ranking (top right): lists the oldest agents and a ranking of the most successful clans
 - the agent's brain (right): shows the neural network weights of a representative agent from the dominant clan